On Center Home | MyOnCenter Portal | Start an On-Screen Takeoff Trial | Request a Quick Bid Demo | Contact Us | SALES: 1-866-627-6246

 Determine which type of database suits the needs of your organization and follow the directions provided in the articles that follow for creating that type of database.

-See CLS - Using SQL with Classic Products for more information about database types and suggestions on use.
+See Using SQL Server to Share Databases in On-Screen Takeoff and Quick Bid - OST QB DPC for more information about database types and suggestions on use.

 Cloud Storage

-Please see CLS - Can I Use "Cloud" Storage? for more information storing your data in the Cloud.
+Please see Can I Use "Cloud" Storage? for more information storing your data in the Cloud.

 click here to view the previous article Options - Analytics Opening and Closing Databases click here to view the next article